MauricioRub/sensor-data-analysis/README.md

 # sensores-data-analysis
-End-to-end data analysis project using sensor data to identify anomalies, detect potential leaks, and generate actionable insights for operational efficiency.
+End-to-end data analysis project using sensor data to identify anomalies and detect potential leaks.

+## status
+Project in progress.